Sakshi-4546/Tasks/Readme.md

 ## Objective

- using docker build a simple application with a frontend and backend that successfully connects to a database (MySQL) to store and retrieve data.
+ Using docker build a simple application with a frontend and backend that successfully connects to a database (MySQL) to store and retrieve data.

 ## Steps :-